New England USA Quick Facts

 - Popular sports, including basketball and volleyball, were invented in Massachusetts; Springfield, Mass., is home to the Basketball Hall of Fame.

-- Connecticut, New England’s southernmost state, has a wine trail through a collection of twenty unique vineyards.
+- Connecticut, New England’s southernmost state, has a wine trail through a collection of 25 unique vineyards.